 SMU strives to make learning experiences accessible for all.
 If you anticipate or experience physical or academic barriers due to disability, please let the instructor know immediately.
-You are also welcome to contact the university's disability services team if you have questions or concerns about academic provisions: descriptions-structure.
+You are also welcome to contact the university's Student Accessibility Support (SAS) team if you have questions or concerns about academic provisions: accessibility@smu.edu.sg.
 Please be aware that the accessible tables in our seminar rooms should remain available for students who require them.

-CLASS SCHEDULE
+TENTATIVE CLASS SCHEDULE

 Note: This schedule is a guide only.
-Some classes are likely to be rescheduled to accommodate industry partners and to facilitate site visits.
+Classes are likely to be switched around somewhat to accommodate industry partners and to facilitate site visits.
+Students will be updated as soon as there are changes to the proposed schedule below.

-Торіс Mode No. 1 Introduction and overview of course Online/F2F
+Week No. Торіс Mode 1 Introduction and overview of course 10 trends in international mediation F2F

-Guest presenter, international mediator 2 This is Singapore Convention (SCM) Week , a major online international event, which is hosted from Singapore.
+2 This is Singapore Convention (SCM) Week , a major online international event, which is hosted from Singapore.
 Students will register and participate in at least one event during SCM Week.
-F2F/online 3 Debrief SCM Week 10 trends in international mediation F2F 4 10 trends in international mediation cont'd The law of cross-border mediation I: Areas covered include: legal issues, form and content of cross-border mediation law, diversity and harmonisation in cross-border mediation law, cross-border legal instruments F2F 5 The law of cross-border mediation II Various topics with a focus on: Direct enforceability of international mediated settlement agreements: • Mediated settlement agreements as consent arbitral awards and court orders • Singapore Convention on Mediation and The Model Law on Mediation: The work of UNCITRAL on cross-border commercial mediation and the enforceability of cross-border mediated settlement agreements F2F 6 Guest presenter from UNCITRAL Mediation practice: what does the empirical research show Online 7 Site visit (Maxwell Chambers Suites, Singapore International Mediation Centre, Singapore International Arbitration Centre) F2F 8 Mid-term Break 9 Guest presenter from IPOS: IP and mediation in Singapore and international contexts F2F 10 Group project work Online L 1 1 J i .
+F2F/online 3 Debrief SCM Week 10 trends in international mediation cont'd F2F 4 Guest presenter from UNCITRAL Mediation practice: what does the empirical research show F2F/online 5 The law of cross-border mediation I: Areas covered include: legal issues, form and content of cross-border mediation law, diversity and harmonisation in cross-border mediation law, cross- border legal instruments F2F 6 The law of cross-border mediation II Various topics with a focus on: Direct enforceability of international mediated settlement agreements: Mediated settlement agreements as consent arbitral awards and court orders Singapore Convention on Mediation and The Model Law on Mediation: The work of UNCITRAL on cross-border commercial mediation and the enforceability of cross-border mediated settlement agreements F2F 7 Site visit (Maxwell Chambers Suites, Singapore International Mediation Centre, Singapore International Arbitration Centre) F2F 8 Mid-term Break 9 Guest presenter from IPOS: IP and mediation in Singapore and international contexts F2F 10 Group project work Online 11 Group project work F2F/online · · · · · · · · · · · · · · · · · · · ·

-11 Panel of mediation professionals/industry partners F2F 12 Group presentations to faculty and industry partners with Q&A F2F 13 Finalisation of Reports No class, online consultation available 14 Submission of Reports
+12 Panel of mediation industry partners/ Group F2F presentations to faculty and industry partners with Q&A 13 Finalisation of Reports No class, online consultation available 14 Submission of Reports